 Dengue Situation Updates

 Regional dengue activity is variable.
 Australia, Malaysia and Singapore have been experiencing a greater number of reported cases in 2014 compared to 2013, for the same time period.
-The recent trend increased in New Caledonia and Lao PDR however, reported cases remained lower than 2013, for the same time period.
-The recent trend continued to decrease in Cambodia, Philippines and Viet Nam.
+The recent trend continued to decrease in Cambodia, Lao PDR, New Caledonia, Philippines and Viet Nam.

 Malaysia is experiencing an outbreak of dengue.
-In February 2014, dengue activity is about 4 times higher than 2013, for the same time period.
+Dengue activity in 2014 is more than 4 times higher than 2013, for the same time period.

-Singapore has also been experiencing an increased level of dengue activity.
-In early 2014, dengue activity is 1.5 times higher than 2013, for the same time period.
+Singapore is experiencing an increased level of dengue activity.
+Dengue activity in 2014 is 1.2 times higher than 2013, for the same time period.

 In French Polynesia, the dengue situation appears to be improving with a decline in cases reported each week after seeing an increasing level of dengue since mid-July 2013.
-As of 21 Feb 2014, the total number of cases is 1,724.
+As of 14 Mar 2014, the total number of cases is 1,811 and there has been one death.
+Both dengue serotype-1 and serotype-3 were isolated.

-Dengue virus serotype 3 (DENV-3), to which a large proportion of the population of the Pacific Islands is likely to be susceptible has been recently isolated in the Region and is co-circulating with serotype 1 (DENV-1), although, a large proportion of the Pacific Island communities are likely to be immune to DENV-1 as it has been circulating in the Region for many years.
+Dengue virus serotype 3 (DENV-3), to which a large proportion of the population of the Pacific Islands is likely to be susceptible has been recently isolated in the Region and is now co-circulating with serotype 1 (DENV-1).
 Dengue virus serotype 3 has recently re-emerged in several countries and territories in the South Pacific after nearly 20 years.
 WHO is closely monitoring the situation in the Region.

 In New Caledonia, the Department of Health and Social Affairs detected the first indigenous case of zika virus infection on 19 Jan 2014.
-As of 20 Feb, there have been 95 confirmed cases of zika virus since 25 November 2013.
-Of these, 64/95 (67%) were locally transmitted cases and 31/95 (33%) imported from French Polynesia.
+Since then, indigenous transmission has been on the rise in New Caledonia.
+As of 18 Mar, there have been 276 confirmed cases of zika virus since 25 November 2013.
+Of these, 244/276 (88%) were locally transmitted cases and 32/276 (11.6%) imported from French Polynesia.

 Table.
 Reported number of dengue cases in 2014 and 2013 (for the same time period), by country.* NA: Not applicable.